A Guide To How Bitcoin Miners And The Grid Mutually Benefit From Demand Response

 Through curtailing, there is no actual accrued cost since the miners are simply powering down.
 People rely on cloud-based services, so if a data center curtails, consumers may be affected (imagine if Netflix went offline for 6 hours).
 With Bitcoin miners, there is no cost to the facility, and it is trivial to turn the miners on and off with the right software.
 There is no cost to the network as well; the difficulty changes (within two weeks), and other miners pick up the hashrate for the next block.
 Miners will switch between curtailment and mining based on which is more profitable.

 Bitcoin miners can immediately pivot when there's peak demand.
 While it takes hours or days for some manufacturing facilities to curtail, a miner can shut down remotely in under 60 seconds.
-This reaction time lends itself to a new spectrum of fast-acting demand response, which is paving the path for more aggressive programs like those in ERCOT, PJM, and NYISO.
+This reaction time lends itself to a new spectrum of fast-acting demand response, paving the path for more aggressive programs in ERCOT, PJM, and NYISO.
 If there is a weather event, miners can prepare to curtail while still mining.
 If there is a last-minute emergency shutdown on short notice, miners or facilities participating in demand response can quickly divert power to where it's needed.

 Additionally, automated software layer solutions are improving reaction time even more.